sisrfeng/ArgWrap/README.md

 *   `wrapA_comma_first_indent`

-    Specifies if the first argument should be indented when used in conjunction with `wrapA_comma_first`.
+    Specifies if the first arg should be indented when used in conjunction with `wrapA_comma_first`.

     Comma first indent disabled (default):